Screenplay: Ruth Prawer Jhabvala; based on novel by E.M. Forster

 Margaret describes Leonard as poor but sensitive and intelligent, which are apparently qualities that ennoble him.
 Dismissed as a representative example of his class by Henry, she objects “But he is not a type… I think he is quite an unusual young man and he has something in him, I don’t know what it is except, he wants something better than what he’s got… He has a sort of romantic ambition.”
 It’s Leonard’s romanticism that endears him to the clever, discerning Schlegel sisters, designating him as someone worthy of their attempts to stave off the wolf at the door; they have great expectations for him.
 Leonard seems a man apart, in the same way their own appreciation for art earmarks them as having been blessed by the three graces.
 But the sheltered Schlegels live in just as fanciful a world of fiction as Leonard, which is why they don’t anticipate any possible consequences of their meddling in his affairs.
 As Henry asks Margaret, “You with your fine pursuits and your books, what can you guess of any man’s life?”
 Meeting Leonard Bast proves a sociological eye opener for these sheltered bourgeoisie.
 Rather than romantic, the pragmatic Wilcoxes would regard Leonard’s sensitivity as a handicap since it’s this very quality that makes it so hard for him to survive the competitive rat race he isn’t cut out for.
 His bedimmed artistic soul dies a little each day he has to wrest a crude living from the world.
 As whimsical as Helen, Leonard is a born dreamer (Margaret says he must be a born explorer) who wants to see his life in terms of a hero’s journey.
 His daydreams are the only things that alleviate his dull, creatively unstimulating job as an insurance clerk.
 Books transport him.

 When he reads, he’s no longer in his office, chained to his desk, but in a deep forest glen dappled with sunlight.
 Yet when inspired to partake in an adventure similar to the one he’s reading about, Leonard finds reality doesn’t compare to the fanciful description.
 Imagining a gloriously breathtaking dawn, for instance, he’s acutely disappointed to instead find it drab, grey and freezing, any possible appreciation of it undercut by his more immediate needs for nourishment and shelter.
-Leonard’s romantic spirit will go on to be ruthlessly crushed by a myriad other economic realities over which he exerts no control.
+Leonard’s romantic spirit will go on to be ruthlessly crushed by the myriad other economic realities over which he can exert no control.
 Trying to comfort Helen, he reassures her that “You’re the only person who ever really has helped me… by being the sort of person you are.
 I didn’t think people like you existed except in books.
 But books aren’t real.”
 To which she contradicts, “Oh no, they’re more real than anything!
 When people fail you, there’s still music and meaning.”
 But caught in the vise of a capitalist system, this dreamer offers a shockingly cynical reply, “That’s for rich people.
 To make them feel good after their dinner.”
 He’s become like that philistine guest at Margaret’s luncheon who questioned what the Germans gained by taking art so seriously.
 Begrudgingly dependent on the real world for his livelihood, Leonard can no longer afford to subsist in a quixotic reverie, despite his craving to.
 The epic walk he took in his youth is repeated at the end of the movie as Leonard walks clear out of London again, to Howards End this time, his personal Calvary, dispirited, bowed down by poverty, his slumped posture making it seem as though he were carrying the world on his shoulders.

 He’s the movie’s martyr, crucified for society’s sins against his class.
 He’d been so taken in by the fiction that when he dies, penniless and disillusioned (“It’s all got spoiled for you hasn’t it?”), it’s crushed beneath a bookshelf in slow motion so the symbolism can’t be lost on us.
 The amassed, artistic weight of centuries, literature, philosophy, poetry, painting, comes crashing down on him, burying him beneath a mountain of culture.
 Trodden on his whole life, to be finished off by the very books he’d cherished seems a fittingly poetic end for Leonard.
 While a wee small part of me feels this ritualistic punishment was meant to serve as some sort of comeuppance for his attempt to step out of his class, the ignominy purposely undercuts the storybook ending he still half expected.
 His death turns out to be just as disappointingly nondescript as that long ago dawn.
 The coroner rules it heart disease but he might just as well have folded from a broken heart.

 Speaking of Paul and Helen early on, Margaret rationalized “They belong to types that can fall in love but can’t live together.
 I’m afraid that in nine cases out of ten, nature pulls one way and human nature the other.”
 She might just as well be describing her own future betrothal to the staid, conservative Henry Wilcox, but in truth, all the couples in the film belong to equally incompatible types.
-This includes Paul and Helen, Helen and Leonard, Leonard and Jacky, Margaret and Ruth as well as Margaret and Henry.
+These include Paul and Helen, Helen and Leonard, Leonard and Jacky, Margaret and Ruth as well as Margaret and Henry.
 Even the aged caretaker of Howards End, Miss Avery, harbors a back story that fits the pattern.
 “They say that Mrs. Wilcox had a brother, or was it an uncle, who popped the question.
 Well, she turned him down.
 Can you imagine if she hadn’t?
 She might have been Charley’s aunt.”
 Upon learning of Helen’s similar, cross-class dalliance with Paul, Aunt Juley worries whether they will be compatible “What do we know about these Wilcoxes?
 Are they our sort?
 Are they likely people?”
 Trying to unite her two very different families, Margaret wants the most important people in her life to get along, but Helen and Henry prove the movie’s most incompatible pairing.

 It would seem Henry’s imperious, uncompromising sexism, conservatism and materialism would make it impossible for his type and the Schlegel type, artistic, temperamental, progressive, liberal to live together.
 They don’t even speak the same language.
 Taking Meg’s idle comment seriously, for instance, when Henry suggests that they lure Helen to Howards End to have her analyzed by a psychiatrist, his wife is aghast at his unscrupulousness, declaring “It’s madness when I say it, not when you say it.”
 Yet Margaret miraculously manages to negotiate a compromise even with Henry.
 By film’s end the dynamics in their relationship have shifted in such a way that these incompatible types have managed to come to a wary understanding, finding an equitable balance that allows them to peacefully co-exist.